Ngwero/serial-verifier-app/README.md

 - Use "Clear History" to reset all data
 - Data is lost if browser cache is cleared

-### Valid Serial Numbers
+### Valid Ticket Codes
-- The system accepts serial numbers from `00001` to `20000`
+- The system accepts exactly 5-digit numbers (00000-99999)
-- All numbers must be 5-digit format with leading zeros
+- Only numbers are allowed (no letters or special characters)
-- Invalid numbers are tracked separately from valid ones
+- All 5-digit codes are considered valid tickets
+- Duplicate tickets are detected and rejected

 ## 🎯 Use Cases

+- **Concert Entry**: Scan tickets at venue entrances
-- **Inventory Management**: Track and verify product serial numbers
+- **Event Management**: Track ticket usage and prevent duplicates
-- **Quality Control**: Ensure products are properly labeled
+- **Security**: Ensure only valid tickets gain entry
-- **Asset Tracking**: Monitor equipment and devices
+- **Analytics**: Monitor attendance and scan patterns
-- **Retail Operations**: Verify product authenticity
-- **Warehouse Management**: Streamline inventory processes
+- **Mobile Check-in**: Use on phones/tablets for quick scanning

 ## 🚀 Development